|Course coordinator(s)||dr. ir. N Hofstra|

 - explain and discuss the following elements of global environmental change at an introductory level:

 - drivers and processes, causes and impacts, and responses;

 - feedbacks and synergies, and spatial and temporal scale issues that all contribute to the obvious complexity of human environment interaction and uncertainties;

 - explain and discuss how the elements mentioned above are presented in assessments of global change and used in global change policy

 - different conceptual frameworks and perspectives;

 - participate in public discussions with a critical academic attitude and science-based arguments.

 Lectures will provide the latest expert knowledge on global change issues.
 Each week students get the opportunity to process the material learned during the lectures in tutorials.
 The tutorials are linked together, as each of them contributes to answering the question (that will also be asked at the exam): 'How many degrees of warming could we allow to avoid dangerous climate change?'.
 During the course each student will also write an essay.
 This essay will be reviewed by peers and ample feedback will be given by the lecturers.

 - an individual essay (25%).

-The central question of the seminars is asked at the exam and counts for 25% of the exam (19% of the final mark).
+The central question of the tutorials is asked in the examination and counts for 25% of the examination (19% of the final mark).